 More Information About Chamaerops

-Although they are adapted to the Mediterranean climate of cool, moist winters and hot, dry summers, Chamaerops grows on well-drained, steep slopes and consequently do not tolerate poor drainage and soggy soils, especially during cool weather.
+Although they are adapted to the Mediterranean climate of cool, moist winters and hot, dry summers, fan palms grow on well-drained, steep slopes and consequently do not tolerate poor drainage and soggy soils, especially during cool weather.
 However, it is salt tolerant.
-Chamaerops prefers full sun but also does well in part sun.
-Like most cold hardy palms, once established, Chamaerops is very drought-tolerant.
+They prefer full sun but also do well in part sun.
+Like most cold hardy palms, once established, chamaerops is very drought-tolerant.
 Some gardeners may want to trim up the leaves in order to show off the great looking trunks while others may prefer to let it grow into its natural shrubby habit.
-Its slow growth habit makes Chamaerops also a great cold-hardy palm tree for container growing in more northern climates.
+Its slow growth habit makes it a great cold-hardy palm tree for container growing in more northern climates.
 This palm is also deer-resistant.
-When you're ready to buy chamaerops (fan palm) for your garden, we hope you'll check out our online list of chamaerops for sale.